openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 yum list 'openvino*'
 ```

-### Step 2: Install OpenVINO Runtime using the YUM Package Manager
+### Step 2: Install OpenVINO Runtime Using the YUM Package Manager

 Intel® OpenVINO will be installed in: `/opt/intel/openvino_<VERSION>.<UPDATE>.<PATCH>`